Holly-Horwood/keto_pantry/README.md

 **Media:**

--   Images were supplied by Pixabay and Flickr
+-   Images were supplied by Pixabay, Upsplash and Flickr
 - Favicon was generated using favicon.io
 -   You Tube.
 JS to change nav colour on scroll - Code courtesy of System 22 I.T.
 Solutions https://www.youtube.com/watch?v=AM-GT_0Uu5w
 -   Google fonts: Roboto and Montserrat